 Coventry CV4 7AL

 Her research began with the study of translation issues related to the rendering of Neapolitan dialect into English, with regard to the cultural message inherent in such plays.
 She has then furthered her research interests looking at language as a political instrument in society and at the importance of minority voices in contemporary theatre.
 She has published Differences on Stage, a volume on contemporary theatre, co-edited with Prof Paolo Puppa from the University of Venice Ca' Foscari and Dr Paola Toninato, from the University of Warwick.
 The book explores different cultural realities, normally unheard, which use the theatrical space to show their presence in society and is published by Cambridge Scholars Publishing.
 She has been involved in the organization of international conferences and has been invited to give seminars on translation by universities in Ireland, Italy and China.
 She is on the editorial board of the Theatre series Benilde "Teatro", promoting women's theatre, both through their plays and through research in the field.
-She is the co-founder and administrator of the International Network of Italian Theatre, the first global platform for theatre scholars and practitioners.
+She is the co-founder and director of the International Network of Italian Theatre, the first global platform for theatre scholars and practitioners.